msfjarvis/msfjarvis.dev/content/posts/tips-and-tricks-for-using-renovate.md

 }
 ```

-## G﻿rouping updates together
+## Grouping updates together

-R﻿enovate already includes preset configurations for [monorepos](https://github.com/renovatebot/renovate/blob/b4d1ad8e5210017a3550c9da4342b0953a70330a/lib/config/presets/internal/monorepo.ts) that publish multiple packages with identical versions, but you can also easily add more of your own.
+Renovate already includes preset configurations for [monorepos](https://github.com/renovatebot/renovate/blob/b4d1ad8e5210017a3550c9da4342b0953a70330a/lib/config/presets/internal/monorepo.ts) that publish multiple packages with identical versions, but you can also easily add more of your own.
 As an example, here's how you can combine updates of the serde crate and its derive macro.

 ```json
   "packageRules": [